IBMStreams/streamsx.topology/DEVELOPMENT.md

 ### Building

 The top-level Ant file `streamsx.topology/build.xml` has these main targets:
 * `all` (default) : Build the project, including the Java code for the Java Application API, the SPL `com.ibm.streamsx.topology` SPL toolkit and the sample applications.
+If SCALA_HOME is set then Scala support is also built.
 * `clean` : Clean the project
 * `test` : Run the JUnit tests, most of the tests are run twice, once in embedded mode (within the JVM) and once in Streams standalone mode.
 * `test.report` : Build a test report for the JUnit test runs.
 This is invoked automatically when the `test` target passes, but in case of a failure, this may be invoked to produce a test report to easily display the failure(s).